Skip to content

 Since clients can send arbitrary selection objects to the server, we need to implement a way to translate these selection objects into database queries without exposing raw database queries and private data to the client.
 On the client, we define views to select fields on each type.
 We can do the same on the server using fate data views and the dataView function from @nkzw/fate/server.

-Create a views.ts file next to your root tRPC router that exports the data views for each type.
-Here is how you can define a User data view for Prisma's User model:
+Create a views.ts file next to your server entry that exports the data views for each type.
+The same data view shape works with both Prisma model types and Drizzle row types:

 tsx